-What Can a Handyman Do in Jefferson in Jefferson County, Colorado?
+What Can a Handyman Do Without a License in Jefferson in Jefferson County, Colorado?

 Colorado does not issue a single statewide “general contractor/handyman license.”
 Contractor licensing is primarily handled by local (city/county) building departments, while several skilled trades (especially electrical and plumbing) are licensed at the state level.
 A true statewide “handyman exemption” with a dollar threshold is not a Colorado concept; instead, what you can do is controlled by (1) whether the work is in a state-licensed trade and (2) whether local permits/contractor registration are required for the scope of work.